 The practicum/internship/professional practice student will meet personally with the faculty/university supervisor to explain and discuss the circumstances for prematurely terminating the practicum or internship.

-The practicum/internship/professional practice student and the faculty/university supervisor will then meet personally with the CSD Program Faculty, and any other necessary university officials, to discuss the circumstances of the termination and the appropriate termination process.
+The practicum/internship/professional practice student and the faculty/university supervisor will then meet personally with the SAA Program Faculty, and any other necessary university officials, to discuss the circumstances of the termination and the appropriate termination process.

 The practicum/internship/professional practice student and faculty/university supervisor will then schedule a personal meeting with the site supervisor, and any other university officials, to discuss the termination and provision of clients being seen by the practicum or internship student.

-The practicum/internship/professional practice student and faculty/university supervisor will then report to the CSD Program Faculty in writing that all appropriate measures have been taken.
+The practicum/internship/professional practice student and faculty/university supervisor will then report to the SAA Program Faculty in writing that all appropriate measures have been taken.

-Any CSD student who does not follow this protocol is in violation of departmental policies as outlined in this manual, as well as in violation of the ethical codes set forth by the ACPA/NASPA.
-Consequently, a recommendation for expulsion from the CSD Program may be warranted.
+Any SAA student who does not follow this protocol is in violation of departmental policies as outlined in this manual, as well as in violation of the ethical codes set forth by the ACPA/NASPA.
+Consequently, a recommendation for expulsion from the SAA Program may be warranted.

 DISABILITY POLICY FOR FIELD EXPERIENCE